Leonhard Hutter: Life

 He was born at Nellingen near Ulm.
 From 1581 he studied at the universities of Strasbourg, Leipzig, Heidelberg and Jena.
-In 1594 he began to give theological lectures at Jena, and in 1596 accepted a call as professor of theology at Wittenberg, where he died twenty years later.
+He earned his Doctorate in Theology through a disputation in 1593 titled "On Predestination" under the supervision of George Mylius.
+In 1594 he began to give theological lectures at Jena, and in 1596 accepted a call as professor of theology at Wittenberg.
+He replaced Samuel Huber in Wittenberg and worked to reverse the trend towards Crypto-Calvinism in the birthplace of the Reformation.
+He died in Wittenberg after 20 years.

 Works

-Hutter was a stern champion of Lutheran orthodoxy, as set down in the confessions and embodied in his own Compendium locorum theologicorum (1610; reprinted 1863), being so faithful to his master as to win the title of "Luther redonatus."
+Hutter was a stern champion of Lutheran orthodoxy, as set down in the Lutheran confessions and embodied in his own Compendium locorum theologicorum (1610; reprinted 1863).
+Many schools in Saxony adopted the Compendium as the official theological textbook.
+Hutter remained faithful to the Lutheran tradition and won the titles of "Luther redonatus" (Luther restored) and "Malleus Calvinistarum" (Hammer of the Calvinists).

-In reply to Rudolf Hospinian's Concordia discors (1607), he wrote a work, rich in historical material but one-sided in its argument, Concordia concors (1614), defending the formula of Concord, which he regarded as inspired.
-His Irenicum vere christianum is directed against David Pareus (1548–1622), professor primarius at Heidelberg, who in Irenicum sive de unione et synodo Evangelicorum (1614) had pleaded for a reconciliation of Lutheranism and Calvinism; his Calvinista aulico-politicus (1610) was written against the "damnable Calvinism" which was becoming prevalent in Holstein and Brandenburg.
-Another work, based on the Formula of Concord, was entitled Loci communes theologici.
+In reply to Rudolf Hospinian's Concordia discors (1607), he wrote a work, rich in historical material but one-sided in its argument, Concordia concors (1614), defending the Formula of Concord, which he regarded as inspired.
+Hutter's works demonstrate a thorough understanding of the context and sources for the Book of Concord.
+His Irenicum vere christianum is directed against David Pareus (1548–1622), professor primarius at Heidelberg, who in Irenicum sive de unione et synodo Evangelicorum (1614) had pleaded for a reconciliation of Lutheranism and Calvinism.
+His Calvinista aulico-politicus (1610) was written against the "damnable Calvinism" which was becoming prevalent in Holstein and Brandenburg.
+Hutter wrote so vehemently against the conversion of Elector John Sigismund of Brandenburg that the Elector forbade Brandenburgers from attending the University of Wittenberg.
+In the context of his anti-Calvinist polemics, Hutter wrote a great deal about predestination, free will and universal grace.
+Another work Loci communes theologici was based on Phillip Melanchthon’s Loci communes.
+Each locus comments on Melanchthon’s locus, corrects or reframes the doctrine where deemed appropriate, and reviews the historical reception of the doctrine (especially in 16th-century religious history).

+Death

+Leonhard Hutter died aged 53 on 23 October 1616 in Wittenberg of a feverish illness, shortly after being honored with his fourth term as Rector of the University of Wittenberg.
+According to Balthasar Meisner’s funeral sermon, his passing was sudden and deeply mourned within the theological faculty and the wider Lutheran community.
+Meisner compared Hutter’s role in Lutheran theology to that of Martin Luther himself, writing of the first Lutheran century, "Lutherus incepit, Hutterus finijt" (Luther began it; Hutter finished it), emphasizing his status as a defender of orthodox Lutheran doctrine during a time of growing Calvinist and Jesuit influence.